-- They allow themselves to be programmed into thinking they are inadequate as a person and that they are lacking.
+- People allow themselves to be programmed into thinking they are inadequate as a person and that they are lacking.
 It’s not that they lack anything, it’s that all that pressure caused them to forget who they are.